 - 2.1 The University recognizes that new students are best prepared for successful matriculation if they are familiarized through orientation with the array of academic and student services available to support their studies. - 2.2 All new students are invited to attend an orientation to the University.
-Once a new student has attended his/her scheduled orientation, he/she shall receive priority to register for classes. - 2.3 All orientations for new transfer students shall be scheduled after current seniors, current juniors, and new freshman students have been provided an opportunity to register.

-- 2.4 Registration for a group below shall not begin before registration for an earlier group has received an opportunity.
-The registration sequence shall be as follows: - a.
+Once a new student has attended his/her scheduled orientation, he/she shall receive priority to register for classes. - 2.3 All orientations for new transfer students shall be scheduled after current seniors, current juniors, and new freshman students have been provided an opportunity to register. - 2.4 Registration for a group below shall not begin before registration for an earlier group has received an opportunity.
+The registration sequence shall be as follows: - 2.4.1 Fall semester6 - a.
 Members of Early Registration groups - b.
+Spring admits

+- c.
+Graduate students - d.
+Seniors (90 units and above) - e.
+Juniors (60-89 units) - f.
+Sophomores (30-59 units) - g.
+Other freshmen (in third and subsequent semesters before sophomore status) - h.
+New freshmen students who attend an orientation - i.
+New freshmen students who do not attend orientation - j.
+New transfer students who attend an orientation - k.
+New transfer students who do not attend an orientation - 2.4.1 Spring semester - a.
+Members of Early Registration groups - b.
 New freshmen students who attend an orientation - c.
 Second-semester freshmen (i.e. immediately following the first semester of attendance) - d.
 Graduate students - e.
 Seniors (90 units and above) - f.
 Juniors (60-89 units) - g.
 New freshmen students who do not attend orientation - h.
 New transfer students who attend an orientation - i.
 New transfer students who do not attend an orientation - j.
 Sophomores (30-59 units) - k.
-Other freshmen (in third and subsequent semesters before sophomore status) - 2.5 Loss of Registration Opportunity: - 2.51 A newly admitted student withdrawing from school after registration but before the end of the refund period shall lose priority order and shall apply for admission to the university as a returning student. - 2.52 A continuing student may preserve his or her priority order without registering during any four consecutive semesters of matriculation at San Diego State University by taking the following action: Before the last day of the semester of intended leave, the student shall signify an intention by informing the Registrar of a Leave of Absence Request through SDSU WebPortal. - 2.53 No student shall be permitted more than four consecutive semesters of approved leave during matriculation at San Diego State University, after which time, if the student fails to register for a semester or withdraws from the university before the closing date of free withdrawal, he or she shall lose registration priority and be required to apply for admission to the university as a returning student. - 2.54 No student shall be permitted to register during a semester for which he or she has indicated intent to take a leave of absence.
+Other freshmen (in third and subsequent semesters before sophomore status) - 2.5 Loss of Registration Opportunity7 - 2.51 A newly admitted student who (1) does not attend and (2) withdraws from school after registration but before the end of the refund period shall lose priority order and shall apply for admission to the university as a returning student. - 2.52 A continuing student shall be permitted up to four semesters of approved leave during matriculation at San Diego State University by taking the following action:

+Before the end of the schedule adjustment (drop/add) period for each semester of intended leave, the student shall submit a Leave of Absence Request through the SDSU WebPortal.
+A continuing student who fails to submit a Leave of Absence Request by this deadline may be subject to consequences that range from losing registration priority order to being required to apply for admission to the university as a returning student.